Need Help? Give us a call.

 You’ll also benefit from having an unlimited SKU count, the ability to customize your catalog with product variants, reports on inventory history, and the option to bulk upload your product catalog via a CSV file.

-You can extend the capabilities of your CRM by purchasing Square Marketing for an additional $15 per month.
+You can extend the capabilities of your CRM by purchasing Square Marketing for an additional $15 per month if you have 500 or fewer customer contacts.
+This cost will jump to $25 per month for 501 to 1,000 customer contacts, and $35 per month for 1,001 to 2,000 contacts.
+If you have more than 2,000 customer contacts, you can contact Square for pricing.
 This feature allows you to design custom marketing emails, automate campaigns, and track the impact of your marketing efforts from your POS dashboard.

-With Square for Retail’s employee management features, you can track employee hours using the POS app’s built-in time clock.
+Employee management capabilities are included in both the Square for Retail app, as well as Square’s other POS plans.
+With these employee management features, you can track employee hours using the POS app’s built-in time clock.
 You can also arrange for custom permissions to the POS app based on location or seniority and oversee commissions and tip reconciliations.
+The standard Team Management plan is free for all locations; however, you can also upgrade to Team Plus for $35 per month per location.
+With this advanced plan, you will have additional reporting capabilities and an unlimited set of permissions.

-For an additional $34 per month, you can add Square Payroll to your POS app.
+For an additional fee, you can also add Square Payroll to your POS app.
 This software allows you to run payroll by integrating hours worked from the POS time clock.
 Payment can be distributed via check or direct deposit and Square performs all tax calculations and withholdings on your behalf.
 Square Payroll also generates, files, and mails W-2s and 1099s at the end of the year, and payroll can be run multiple times per month at no additional cost.
+Square Payroll costs a $29 monthly subscription fee, plus $5 per month per employee paid.
+If you are only paying contractors, though, you can skip the subscription fee.

 While Square POS comes with reporting and analytics functions, Square for Retail offers more advanced reporting features designed to help merchants glean insights into their business across all retail locations.
 With Square for Retail you can view detailed reporting on: